react-native-webrtc/react-native-callkit/README.md

 Do your normal `Answering` actions here

-Note: Please, do not forget to call `updateConnectionState` when connection is established or failed.
+Note: This is the place you might want to call `updateConnectionState` if you set `showConnectionState` to `true` on displaying a call.

 **data**: